 Brew Box ships two pounds of single-origin coffee to your door each month.
 Unlike other services, they choose which coffee to send to you but they do allow the subscriber to select the roast level and choose whole bean, filter grind, or espresso grind.

 They only source sustainably and ethically grown coffee and roast each batch the day before shipping.

-Brew Box sent me a couple of bags of whole bean coffee to try.
+Brew Box sent me a couple of bags of brans to try.
 Both the Columbian and Tanzania sourced coffee arrived fresh and made an excellent shot of espresso with a hefty layer of crema.
 Their medium roast was bang on in regards to roast level flavor and color.

 Brew Box’s packaging and shipping materials are pretty basic compared to the other services reviewed, who also include information about the grower and region.
 However, less packaging and promotional materials mean less waste which is commendable.

-Brew Box has one level of service for their coffee subscription and it’s $29.98 for two pounds of coffee.
+Brew Box has one level of service for its coffee subscription and it’s $29.98 for two pounds of coffee.
 Brew Box also offers tea and k-cups.

-The only red flag I see with subscriptions is the cancelation process.
+The only red flag I see with subscriptions is the cancellation process.
 Some make this more difficult to do than others so make sure you are aware of their policy before subscribing.